exercism/haskell/concepts/numbers/introduction.md

 ---
 ### Credits:
-The above text is modified from __The Haskell 98 Report__ by Simon Peyton Jones, used with permission to copy, distribute and modify for any purpose.
+The above text is modified from __The Haskell 98 Report__ by Simon Peyton Jones, used with permission to copy, distribute and modify for any purpose with this note included.